Fl0rianH/fluentd-modsecurity/README.md

 To install this output filter plugin:

-(1) Install geoip support, instructions here: https://github.com/mtodd/geoip

-(2) Run the following commands from the root of this project
+(1) Run the following commands from the root of this project

 ```
 gem build fluent-plugin-modsecurity.gemspec